SustainableUrbanSystemsLab/ARCH-8833-Sp25-Environmental-adequacy-in-modern-South-American-collective-housing/README.md

      - Dec 21 (Winter Solstice)

 4. 📈 **Analyze Results**
-   - Use `results/data_summary.csv`
-   - Refer to `results/plots/` for visualizations
+   - Use `data/daylightanalysis_LaModern.xlsx` for data organization
-   - Reproduce figures using the provided Python notebooks in `analysis/`
+   - Data visualization is already set up in the spreadsheet.

 ---